qin-boyang/qin-boyang/README.md

-- 🔭 I’m currently working on Spring-boot Microservices
+- 🔭 I’m currently working on Java 24 and Spring Boot 3 demos with latest features
-- 🌱 I’m currently learning Data Analysis with Python
+- 🌱 I’m currently learning Spring AI
 - 👯 I’m looking to collaborate on fun projects
 - 🤔 I’m looking for help with Big Data technology
-- 💬 Ask me about Java and Spring-boot
+- 💬 Ask me about Java 24 and Spring Boot 3
 - 📫 How to reach me: [Linked](https://www.linkedin.com/in/qin-boyang/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I was once an automobile engineer
+- ⚡ Fun fact: I was once an automobile mechanic
 - ✅ Technologies I worked on:

 <a href=#>